voyd-lang/voyd/reference/types/intersections.md

 let newt: Cat = Animal { name: "Whiskers" } & { lives: 3 }

-// An implicit AnimalWithLives initializer is also available, to avoid writing out the & let newt = AnimalWithLives { name: "Whiskers", lives: 3 }
+// An implicit AnimalWithLives initializer is also available, to avoyd writing out the & let newt = AnimalWithLives { name: "Whiskers", lives: 3 }

 // We can define a new compatible nominal object